Cold Water Swimming in the Lake District: A Local Winter Guide

 Listening to your body matters far more than ticking anything off a list.

-What to wear for winter dips
+What to wear for cold water swimming in winter and early spring

-Most winter swimmers keep things simple and practical:
+Most swimmers keep things practical and unfussy.

-Swimsuit or wetsuit, depending on confidence
+A swimsuit or wetsuit, depending on confidence

-A warm hat (yes, even in the water)
+A warm hat, even in the water

 Neoprene gloves or boots if needed

-A big towel or changing robe
+A large towel or changing robe

-Dry layers ready to go
+Dry layers laid out ready

 Warming up safely after your swim